-The strategy for evaluation of any voting system submitted for certification is to confirm that it conforms to the Volume 1 requirements of the VSS 2002.
+The strategy for evaluation of any voting system submitted for certification is to confirm that it conforms to the Volume 1 requirements of the VSS 2002 and VVSG 2005 V.1:2.1.6.
 This overall approach is the same for all voting systems submitted for certification to the VSS 2002.
-The certification test scope of the voting system is identified as initial submission or a modification.
+The certification test scope of the voting system identifies the initial submission, enhancements and reused material.
 All submitted systems must meet all applicable requirements.
 Initial submissions must be tested for all requirements.
-Modified systems must only be tested for the modification, with reuse of the EAC certified unmodified portions validated in a functional system level regression test.
+Enhancements require functional testing.
+Reused portions of the EAC certified system requires validation in a functional system level regression test.